Are Anxiety And Weight Loss Related? When To Seek Mental Health Treatment

 Anxiety can affect different people in different ways.
 For some, anxiety may prompt them to eat more than usual, while others may notice a decrease in their appetite.
-Mental health disorders like anxiety and depression can impact physical health in a variety of ways, such as by affecting eating habits and sleep patterns and causing a range of physical symptoms.
+Mental health disorders like anxiety and depression can impact physical health in a variety of ways, such as affecting eating habits and sleep patterns and causing a range of physical symptoms.

 If you're experiencing unexpected weight loss due to anxiety-like symptoms, it may be helpful to learn more about how anxiety can impact weight and what you can do to cope with anxiety, including connecting with a therapist for support.

-Potential sources of weight fluctuations
+Potential causes of gaining or losing weight

 Your body may react to anxiety in different ways, and anxiety has been linked to both weight gain and loss.